State and Federal Compliance for Lead Gen and Telemarketing In 2025

 The Telephone Consumer Protection Act (TCPA)

 The TCPA requires prior express written consent—meaning the consumer’s explicit permission, documented in writing—for all telemarketing calls.
-This rule applies to all marketing calls, whether auto-dialed, prerecorded, or manually dialed.
+This rule applies to all marketing calls using regulated technology.
 The FCC's one-to-one rule states that this consent requirement applies across all forms of telemarketing calls.

 Consent documentation must be obtained and verified before selling leads for telemarketing purposes.
-Penalties for TCPA violations can be severe.
-Fines can range from $500 to $1,500 per violation.
+TCPA violations can result in severe penalties, ranging from $500 to $1,500 per violation.

 The National Do Not Call (DNC) Registry